-Join Mark Struthers for an in-depth discussion in this video Evaluating and controlling levels with meters, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Evaluating and controlling levels with meters, part of Learning Cubase Pro 8.

 - Once you reach the stage whereby…you have recorded all your tracks…and added the VSTIs, et cetera, et cetera,…you'll use the MixConsole to mix your project.…Now, I would say that you'll probably…use your ears 99% of the time when mixing,…but the MixConsole does allow us…to visually focus on the mix, too.…And it does this in a few ways.…Each channel will have a fader, such as this Vocal channel,…that you can raise or lower to adjust its volume.…Clearly, adjusting with the fader, we would be…using our ears to determine the level.…